Last updated: May 2, 2026

 Tile in Borrego Springs, CA.

-Tile for Borrego Springs homes, done by licensed San Diego County technicians.
+Tile flooring for Borrego Springs homes, done by an experienced San Diego County crew.
 Tile is unforgiving.
 A 1/16-inch lippage between two large-format tiles is the difference between a floor that looks custom and a floor that looks rushed.

 What's included in tile in Borrego Springs?